Changelog

 Expected Utility Theory model

 New model: Expected Utility Theory (von Neumann & Morgenstern, 1944).
-CRRA utility with adjustable risk aversion coefficient — the classical benchmark for rational decision-making under uncertainty.
+It implements CRRA utility with an adjustable risk aversion coefficient and serves as the classical benchmark for rational decision-making under uncertainty.

 View Expected Utility TheorySimulation history